The 10 Most Dangerous And Worst Neighborhoods In Des Moines, IA

 It seems as if there’s a neighborhood for everyone in Des Moines.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Des Moines.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Iowa thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Des Moines.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Des Moines neighborhoods are the worst, and which are the best?
+So the question arises, which Des Moines neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Des Moines hoods need a little tender loving care - the sore thumbs of the Des Moines area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Waterbury ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Des Moines hoods need a little tender loving care – the sore thumbs of the Des Moines area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Waterbury ranks way above the rest.

-We examined 49 of Des Moines's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Des Moines's reputation.
+We examined 49 of Des Moines’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Des Moines’s reputation.

-So what's the worst neighborhood to live in Des Moines for 2022?
-According to the most recent census data, Capitol East looks to be the worst neighborhood in Des Moines.
+So what’s the worst neighborhood to live in Des Moines for 2025?
+According to the most recent census data, New Vision looks to be the worst neighborhood in Des Moines.

 Read on to see how we determined the places around Des Moines that need a pick-me-up.
 And remember, don’t blame the messenger.